-26 Golden parachutes are extremely lucrative severance pay contacts for top management that are triggered by a change of control; cumulative voting permits the aggregation of the votes to be cast in the election of directors on individual candidates, facilitating the representation of minority blockholders on the board; and poison pills are shareholder rights plans that provide the holder with the right to purchase stock in the issuing company at a discount on either the announcement of a takeover bid, or the acquisition of a specified percentage of stock, if those transactions have not been approved by the board of directors.
+27 Golden parachutes are extremely lucrative severance pay contacts for top management that are triggered by a change of control; cumulative voting permits the aggregation of the votes to be cast in the election of directors on individual candidates, facilitating the representation of minority blockholders on the board; and poison pills are shareholder rights plans that provide the holder with the right to purchase stock in the issuing company at a discount on either the announcement of a takeover bid, or the acquisition of a specified percentage of stock, if those transactions have not been approved by the board of directors.
 Poison pill plans typically include the right to flip over into shares of the acquirer should the issuer of the rights plan not survive a merger and they permit the board to redeem the rights for a trivial price before the rights have been triggered by an actual stock purchase.
 Golden parachutes and poison pills therefore make an acquisition more expensive for an unwanted bidder; cumulative voting may be useful to a bidder with a toehold, making it easier to obtain representation on the board and thereby gain acceptance of its bid.

-resistance over the time frame in which the results of empirical research were becoming increasingly ambiguous (that is, as the range in the findings of event studies of defensive tactics increased).
-This may not have been a conscious reaction to the empirical literature (the judicial shift began before many of the discrepant findings were in, although the later studies presumably were demonstrating systematically the anecdotal and intuitional sense practitioners already had of defenses' effects).
+were demonstrating systematically the anecdotal and intuitional sense practitioners already had of defenses' effects).
 Further evidence that the courts' shift was not simply a Cary-predicted tendency of the Delaware judiciary to favor managers over shareholders is data suggesting that the adoption of defenses (firm- or state-level) did not decrease the number of takeovers (e.g., Comment and Schwert, 1995; but for contrary data see Hackl and Testani, 1988; Pound, 1987), though the data cannot, of course, ever fully satisfactorily answer the counterfactual, what would the rate have been in the absence of defenses?

 A more troubling issue for corporate law was presented by the event study results regarding the stock price of acquirers.
 Event studies indicated a change in acquiring firms' abnormal returns from positive or insignificant to negative from the 1970s into the 1990s, paralleling the increasing use of defensive tactics to encourage auctions (e.g., Jarrell et al., 1988).
 As corporate law is directed to the shareholders of targets rather than bidders, the owners least likely to benefit from an acquisition as the decade progressed-the shareholders of the acquirers-did not have the opportunity for legal recourse.
 Courts did not change their traditional response deferring to management on acquisitions compared to the defensive tactic setting where the conflict of interest is more clear-cut.
-But because even commentators concerned about this
+But because even commentators concerned about this issue were divided on whether there ought to be a legal response (compare, e.g., Dent, 1986 with Coffee, 1984, and Black, 1989, pp. 651-652), legislatures' and courts' maintenance of the status quo is unexceptionable.